sean-carroll-1992/osticket-prereqs/README.md

 <h2>Installation Steps</h2>

 <p>
-In Microsoft Azure create a Virtual Machine make sure the image is "Windows 10", and the size is at least 2 vcpus with 8 GB of memory.
+In Microsoft Azure create a Virtual Machine, make sure the image is "Windows 10" and the size is at least 2 vcpus with 8 GB of memory.

 Then use "Remote Desktop" to connect to your virtual machine.
 </p>
 <p>